dimzachar/xGoals-mlops/README.md

 After these are passed, it triggers the training pipeline.

-The objective function to minimize is the negative AUC.
+The goal is to minimize the negative AUC as the objective function.
 We are logging the AUC value for each set of hyperparameters and saving the model using MLflow.
 Only the best-performing model (in terms of `AUC`) is promoted as the "Production" version.
 Once trained, this model can predict the likelihood of a shot resulting in a goal based on the features of the shot.
 The production-ready model is used for real-time predictions using AWS Lambda.